+Candidates need to meet the following requirements to maintain their certification.
 Over the three-year CRISC certification period, it is required that candidates collect Continuing Professional Education (CPE) hours, per the CPE policy.
-Candidates need to meet the following requirements in order to maintain their certification:

-- Candidates are required to collect a minimum of 20 annual CPE hours, and within the three years of CRISC certification, a minimum of 120 hours respectively.
+- Candidates must collect a minimum of 20 annual CPE hours, and within the three years of CRISC certification, a minimum of 120 hours, respectively.

-- A submission of annual CPE maintenance fees to ISACA international headquarters is also required.
+- Submission of annual CPE maintenance fees to ISACA international headquarters is also required.

 - Candidates will be required to provide required documentation of CPE activities if audited.

-CRISC is the most current and rigorous evaluation available applied on IT professionals and other employees within an enterprise or financial institute.
-Holders of the CRISC aid enterprises understand business risk, and possess the technical knowledge to implement appropriate Information Security controls.
+CRISC is the most current and rigorous evaluation applied to IT professionals and other employees within an enterprise or financial institute.
+Holders of the CRISC aid enterprises in understanding business risk and possess the technical knowledge to implement appropriate Information Security controls.